-When working with Midjourney, you have the power to control the camera zoom and angle of your generated image.
-By adding specific phrases to your prompt, you can direct Midjourney to capture your subject in various ways.
-Here are some tips to help you achieve your desired camera control:
+When working with Midjourney, you can control the camera zoom and angle of your generated image.
+Discover how to use specific phrases in your prompt to guide Midjourney in capturing your desired shots.

 Low-Angle